Dr. Harvey Kesselman

-Faculty* As of fall 2018, 331 full-time faculty members teach at the University, and 94 percent of Stockton’s professors hold doctoral or other terminal degrees in their field of study.
+Faculty: As of fall 2019, 352 full-time faculty members teach at the University, and 94 percent of Stockton’s professors hold doctoral or other terminal degrees in their field of study.

-More than 50 programs, including 40 undergraduate degree programs as well as 13 master's degree programs and three doctorat programs.
+More than 50 programs, including 40 undergraduate degree programs as well as 13 master's degree programs and three doctoral programs.

 - Ranked in the first tier of the Best Regional Universities in the North (America’s

-- Ranked as Best for Veterans by U.S. News & World Report and Military Times, which rated Stockton as #24 in the nation.
+- Ranked as Best for Veterans by U.S. News & World Report and Military Times.

 - Selected for the prestigious Community Engagement Classification as compiled by the Carnegie Foundation for the Advancement of Teaching.